How Much Does A 20-Minute Uber Cost? Cost Per Mile This February

 Getting an estimate is easy and built right into the app – it's the core of their upfront pricing model!
 Simply open the Uber app, enter your destination address in the "Where to?" box, and confirm your pickup location.
 The app will then display the available ride options (UberX, Comfort, XL, etc.) along with the estimated upfront price for each for that specific trip at that specific moment.
 You see the cost before you commit to booking.
 You can also use the Price Estimator tool on Uber's website for a rough idea, but the app provides the most accurate, real-time estimate.

 Generally, the upfront price Uber shows you is quite accurate and is the amount you'll pay, provided none of the exceptions mentioned earlier occur (like changing your destination, adding stops, hitting unexpected tolls, or experiencing excessive wait times).
-It's calculated based on the expected route, estimated time, distance, current demand, and applicable standard fees.
 Minor variations in the actual route taken usually don't change the upfront price.

 Is There a Minimum Charge for an Uber Ride?